Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 ---

-### **Step 4: Attach the wheels**
-1. Mount **front wheels** onto the Ackermann steering axles.
-Secure with spacers and Bush 1/2.
-2. Mount **rear wheels** onto the differential axle.
-Ensure both sides are level with the front wheels.
-3. Adjust spacers if needed so all four wheels sit flush on the ground.

----

-### **Step 5: Final balancing & stability**
-1. Verify all moving parts (steering, drivetrain, linkages) move smoothly without binding.

----

 ### **Step 6: Upload the software**
 1. Connect the **Raspberry Pi 5** to your PC via SSH or USB-C. Install dependencies from the GitHub repo (`raspberry-pi-5/requirements.txt`).
 2. Upload the **motor control firmware** to the **Pico 2** using Thonny or Arduino IDE.